rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Forces the scanner to disconnect from the terminal when it is &lsquo;disabled&rsquo;.
-Since the scanner is disabled when you navigate to a new page, set this value to false if you want to maintain the bluetooth connection to your remote scanner.</p>
+Forces the scanner to disconnect from the terminal when it is 'disabled'.
+Since the scanner is disabled when you navigate to a new page, set this value to false if you want to maintain the bluetooth connection to your remote scanner.
 ####Access